 Epcot also has a lot to offer adults outside of rides and restaurants.
 This section will cover all our top entertainment picks.

-The Epcot Forever show was probably our favorite regularly-occurring fireworks show at Disney World; that is until HarmonioUS debuted at Epcot in 2021.
+The Epcot Forever show was probably our favorite regularly-occurring fireworks show at Disney World which came back by popular demand in Spring 2023.
 It blends music, fireworks, pyrotechnics, lights and electric kites to create an awe-inspiring spectacle.
 It’s absolutely worth sticking around for and is universal for all ages.

 The American Adventure (10/10)